mehwaffle10/Waffle_Balance/README.md

 - No spawn points
 - Can deploy at the top of the map
 - Can not deploy on enemy players
+- All seats render floating arrows and do not flicker

 ### Boats
 - Don't break on land (or if left alone???)